LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/quickstart.md

 - [Configure the SDK](mobile-app-messaging-sdk-for-android-configure-the-android-sdk.html).
 You can register for LivePerson events related to the conversation, determine the layout of messaging with the app, configure Proguard, or define the backup rules for auto backup and restore.
 - [Configure push notifications](mobile-app-messaging-sdk-for-android-push-notifications.html).
 Push and local notifications are a key factor that makes the experience better for consumers - they never have to stay in your app or keep the window open as they will get a proactive notification as soon as a reply or notice is available.
 - [Enable features in your AndroidManifest.xml file](mobile-app-messaging-sdk-for-android-appendix-use-the-liveperson-sdk-android.html#step-2---add-enabled-features-to-your-androidmanifestxml-file).
 If you have vibrate on new message, photo sharing, or audio messaging enabled, you must add the following to your app's AndroidManifest.xml file.
+- [Customize and brand the SDK](mobile-app-messaging-sdk-for-android-customization-and-branding-customize-the-sdk.html).
+You can customize the look and feel of the conversation screen with your branding.xml file.
+Additionally, you can configure the style of the message EditText in your styles.xml file.